AlexanderMatveev2908/PFN-job-application-tracker/README.md

 ---

-TO build the app run:
+To build the app run:

 ```bash
 yarn build